-Regularly featured in front of the orchestra, Ms. Rowe’s solo appearances with the BSO include the American premiere performances of Elliott Carter’s Flute Concerto under the direction of James Levine, the Ligeti Concerto for Flute and Oboe with Christoph von Dohnanyi conducting, Gabriela Lena Frank’s Illapa, Tone Poem for Flute and Orchestra under the direction of Miguel Harth-Bedoya, and Mozart’s Flute Concerto in G Major, K.313, under the direction of André Previn.
-She was also a featured soloist in the orchestra’s 2011 West Coast tour, with a reprise performance of the Carter Flute Concerto.
+Regularly featured in front of the orchestra, Rowe’s numerous solo appearances with the BSO include the American premiere performances of Elliott Carter’s Flute Concerto; the Ligeti Concerto for Flute and Oboe; Gabriela Lena Frank’s Illapa, Tone Poem for Flute and Orchestra; and Mozart’s Flute and Harp Concerto, K.299 as well as the G major flute concerto, K.313.
+She has also joined violinist Pinchas Zuckerman and her BSO colleagues in performances of Bach’s Brandenburg Concerti Nos.
+2 and 5.
+In 2011 she was a featured soloist in the orchestra’s West Coast tour, with a reprise performance of the Carter Flute Concerto.

 photo by Tom Kates

 - BSO solo appearances in American premiere Elliott Carter Flute Concerto